bivanov/swiftvipergenerator/README.md

 	templates_dir: TEMPLATES_DIR
 	uikit_controllers_group: XCODEPROJ_GROUP
 	author: AUTHOR
+	targets: [TARGETS_LIST]

 where
 * PROJECT_DIR is a directory of project that should be used (useful in case it has different name with project itself); should be relative to project file e.g. `ProjectFolder` but not `./ProjectFolder`
 * TEMPLATES_DIR is a directory with Swift templates; type `$TEMPLATES` to use swivigen default templates
 * XCODEPROJ_GROUP is project group under which generated ViewControllers should be stored
 * AUTHOR is a name of project developer or maintainer to use in docucomments
+* TARGETS_LIST is a list of targets in which created files will be included; this value will be overwritten by list provided with `-t` cli option

 ### Note